oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-50-overlapping-version-range.md

 #### Overlapping Product Version Range with vers in Contradicting Product Status Group

-For each item in `/vulnerabilities` all `EPVRPID` in the product status groups MUST be identified.
+For each item in `$.vulnerabilities` all `EPVRPID` in the product status groups MUST be identified.
 For each `EPVR` (as `CTPVR`), it MUST be tested that the Product IDs of all elements in `PVRSS+l-vers` that overlap with `CTPVR` are not member of a contradicting product status groups (see section [sec](#vulnerabilities-property-product-status)).